jsweetland/blackbox/README.md

 # README #

-Blackbox is a web automation framework written in Java using Selenium WebDriver and JUnit.
+Blackbox is a web automation framework written in Java using Selenium WebDriver and TestNG.

 ## Prerequisites ##